nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > Task’s tags will be edited given the new parameter, and updated instantly.<br>
-> Parameters cannot be one of the following reserved words: today, tomorrow, completed, thisweek, nextweek, thismonth, nextmonth.
+> Parameters cannot be one of the following reserved words: today, tomorrow, completed, thisweek, nextweek, thismonth, nextmonth.<br>
 > For add/delete, requires one parameter to be passed in as tag.<br>
 > For clear, parameter to be passed in is not required.